troglobit/finit/contrib/void/README.md

     void:~/finit# ./contrib/void/install.sh

-The install script is non-destructive by default, you have to answer *Yes* twice to set up Finit as the system default init.
+The install script is (supposed to be) non-destructive by default, you have to answer *Yes* twice to set up Finit as the system default init.
 Pay close attention to the last question:

     *** Install Finit as the system default Init (y/N)?

-If you answer `No`, simply by pressing enter, you can change the symlink yourself later on, to point to `finit` instead of `/bin/busybox`:
+If you answer `No`, simply by pressing enter, you can change the symlink yourself later on, to point to `finit` instead of `runit`:

     void:~/finit# cd /sbin
     void:/sbin# rm init
     void:/sbin# ln -s finit init

+Another option is to change the Grub defaults, in `/etc/default/grub`:

+    #GRUB_CMDLINE_LINUX_DEFAULT="loglevel=4 slub_debug=P page_poison=1"
+    GRUB_CMDLINE_LINUX_DEFAULT="loglevel=4 init=/sbin/finit"

+Alternatively, you can simply modify the default Grub entry at boot, or set up an alternative Grub entry to include:

+    linux /boot/vmlinuz-X.YY.Z ... init=/sbin/finit

+If you modify a Grub configuration file, remember to run:

+    update-grub

 Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d/) for your services.
 Samples are included